JoshKarpel/ionization/docs/source/api.rst

 -------------------

 ``ionization`` has type annotations, but (as yet) we don't use static type checking.
+Many types are used throughout the program, but I have no doubt that it wouldn't actually pass something like ``mypy``.
 For the moment, the type annotations are meant to help humans, not machines.